Cable cell mechanisms¶

 Derive a new mechanism with name from the mechanism parent.

-If no parameters or ion renaming are specified with globals or ions, the method will attempt to implicitly derive a new mechanism from parent by parsing global and ions from the parent string.
+If no parameters or ion renaming are specified with globals or ions, the method will attempt to implicitly derive a new mechanism from the parent by parsing global and ions from the parent string.

-import arbor cat = arbor.default_catalogue() # Use the value of the Faraday constant as published by CODATA in 1986, # and bind to pottasium ion species. cat.derive('krev', 'nernst', globals={'F': 96485.309}, ions={'x': 'k'}) # Derive a reversal potential mechanism for sodium from the one we defined # for potasium, which will inherit the redefined Faraday constant. cat.derive('narev', 'krev', ions={'k': 'na'}) # Alternatively, we can derive a mechanism with global parameters and ion renaming # specified in the parent name string. cat.derive('krev_imp', 'nernst/F=96485.309,k') cat.derive('carev', 'krev_imp/ca')
+import arbor as A cat = A.default_catalogue() # Use the value of the Faraday constant as published by CODATA in 1986, # and bind to potassium ion species. cat.derive('krev', 'nernst', globals={'F': 96485.309}, ions={'x': 'k'}) # Derive a reversal potential mechanism for sodium from the one we defined # for potassium, which will inherit the redefined Faraday constant. cat.derive('narev', 'krev', ions={'k': 'na'}) # Alternatively, we can derive a mechanism with global parameters and ion renaming # specified in the parent name string. cat.derive('krev_imp', 'nernst/F=96485.309,k') cat.derive('carev', 'krev_imp/ca')